 What does modern science have to say about all of this?

-With the advent of modern science we are now able to gain some specific chemical insights into what the active constituents of Royal Jelly are, and we now know that Royal Jelly is a potent, nutrient dense substance.
-Secreted as a milky white substance by young bees to feed the queen, Royal Jelly is highly nutrient dense substance that has been extensively studied for its health benefits, particularly in the realm of menopause, high cholesterol and fatigue.
-Knowing of these outstanding health assisting qualities one would think that there is reason enough to take Royal Jelly as part of everyday health maintenance – yet consumers are increasingly taking Royal Jelly as an anti-aging aid.
+With the advent of modern science, we are now able to gain some specific chemical insights into what the active constituents of Royal Jelly are, and we now know that Royal Jelly is a potent, nutrient-dense substance.
+Secreted as a milky white substance by young bees to feed the queen, Royal Jelly is a highly nutrient-dense substance that has been extensively studied for its health benefits, particularly in the realm of menopause, high cholesterol and fatigue.
+Knowing of these outstanding health assisting qualities one would think that there is reason enough to take Royal Jelly as part of everyday health maintenance – yet consumers are increasingly taking Royal Jelly as an anti-ageing aid.
 Why?
 Let’s take a look at the data available on Royal Jelly to find the link.

 What is in Royal Jelly?

 Under a microscope, fresh Royal Jelly is composed of 60-70% water.
 The rest is made of a mixture of anti-microbial proteins, essential amino acids, carbohydrates, anti-inflammatory lipids, vitamins, minerals, anti-oxidant flavonoids and polyphenols, B-Vitamins and trace minerals.